 TPI has been working with the GPEDC since it was formed at Busan in 2011.
 TPI was a core member of Partnership for Prosperity (P4P), which brought the private sector to the first high level meeting of the GPEDC, in Mexico City.
 During the HLM, TPI’s major report on the role of the private sector in sustainable development: Unleashing the power of business: A practical Roadmap to systematically engage business as a partner in development, was launched by UK Secretary of State for International Development, Justine Greening.
 In 2013, TPI’s Executive Director Darian Stibbe represented the private sector on the GPEDC Steering Committee.

 This year, along with the International Chamber of Commerce, TPI led the private sector engagement in the GPEDC’s 2nd High Level Meeting in Nairobi, participating in several panels, hosting a side event, and designing the private sector plenary session, with the aim of making it as interactive and discursive as possible given the format and size of the event.
-Together, TPI colleagues Katie Fry Hester, Dave Prescott and Darian Stibbe moderated or spoke at 9 sessions and side events.
+Together, TPI colleagues Katie Fry Hester, Dave Prescott and Darian Stibbe moderated or spoke at nine sessions and side events.

-In collaboration with the Global Compact, KEPSA, and Business Call to Action (BCTA), TPI hosted a day-long Business Forum bringing 200 people together to discuss the role of the private sector as a partner in development.
+In collaboration with the Global Compact, KEPSA, and Business Call to Action (BCTA), and supported by Diageo and UK Aid, TPI hosted a day-long Business Forum bringing 200 people together to discuss the role of the private sector as a partner in development.
 The event included speakers from organisations across sectors, from business to NGOs to UN and government, and the discussions included a range of topics such as collective action against corruption; engaging business as a partner in development; business and development cooperation principles; how governments can encourage and support inclusive business to scale and contribute to the SDGs, and how the GPEDC can become more relevant to the private sector.
 The event was a big success, with a packed out room and lively engagement from participants.
 An overview of the highlights from the forum can be found in our recent blog.

 TPI also led a side event, Delivering on The Promise: In-country multi-stakeholder, platforms to catalyse collaboration and partnerships for Agenda 2030, which examined the challenges and opportunities of platforms, the ways in which they can support all development actors to achieve their objectives, and building blocks required to set them up for success.
 The event drew on TPI’s experience developing and running Business Partnership Action, a Global Partnership Initiative (GPI) which supports the creation of locally-owned and run country-level platforms or Hubs that systematically bring together government, business, donors, the UN and NGOs to catalyse in-country multi-stakeholder partnerships.